giedomak/Telepath/README.md

 ## Documentation

-The documentation can be found [here](https://giedomak.github.io/TelepathDB/telepathdb).
+The documentation can be found [here](https://giedomak.github.io/TelepathDB/telepathdb) and a schematic overview of the architecture can be found [here](https://github.com/giedomak/TelepathDB/tree/master/src/main/resources).

 ## Life of a Query